-Vinyl flooring is fitted in the kitchen and bathroom of your new home.
+Vinyl flooring has been fitted throughout your new home.
 Do not attempt to remove it as you could damage the floor beneath it.

 The vinyl covering requires regular care to protect it from dust, ingrained dirt and scuff marks.
 It is recommended that floors should be swept and mopped regularly using a soft broom followed by a damp mop, then rinsed with clean water and allowed to dry.